 Jenn Carson is a professional yoga teacher and the director of the L.P.
 Fisher Public Library in Woodstock, New Brunswick, Canada.
-She is the creator of the website yogainthelibrary.com and has been delivering movement- based programs in schools, libraries, and museums for a decade.
+She is the creator of the website yogainthelibrary.com and has been delivering movement-based programs in schools, libraries, and museums for a decade.
+She was named the inaugural member of the Let’s Move Libraries advisory board.
 She also blogs about her physical literacy adventures at the ALA’s Programming Librarian website: programminglibrarian.org.

 - About the Author

 By helping patrons view the library in a new way, movement-based programs bring new people into libraries, help promote community health, and stimulate literacy for children and adults alike.
 And the data show that they work: nearly 90% of public libraries said their movement-based programs had brought new users into their libraries, according to a recent study, while 80% said the programs contributed to community building.
 Carson, a professional yoga teacher who has been leading movement-based programs in schools, libraries, and museums for over a decade, presents a guidebook for serving library patrons of all ages, both mind and the body together.
 Filled with detailed strategies, proven program models, and real-life case studies, her book

 - describes the concept of physical literacy and explains why it matters, using both research and library testimonials;

 - shares tips for building enthusiasm among library staff, training, marketing, partnering with community organizations, and handling patron feedback;

 - shows how to get started regardless of staffing or budget limitations, with hints for sneaking physical literacy into existing spaces and initiatives;